ChemBioHTP/enzyhtp_doc/docs/source/install.rst

     module load Gaussian/16.B.01

-Install Multiwfn
+5. Install Multiwfn (optional)
 ===========================
 | EnzyHTP use Multiwfn as one of the wavefunction analysis engine.
-| You need to install Multiwfn to enable wavefunction analysis functions in EnzyHTP.
+| You need if you want to install Multiwfn to enable wavefunction analysis functions in EnzyHTP.
 | Multiwfn is free and very easy to install.

 | Download and follow section 2.1.2 of their manual to install